Feb 3, 2019

 Key Ingredients in This Recipe

 • Lobster – This recipe can be made using cooked whole lobsters or lobster tails.
-It’s added at the end of this recipe so it doesn’t overcook in the bisque.
+Because it the meat is already cooked, it’s added at the end of this recipe so it doesn’t overcook in the bisque.

 • Mirepoix – The vegetables that are sautéed as the base of the lobster bisque to create a flavorful foundation are carrots, celery and onion.
 This combination is referred to as sofrito in Italian and is often called a mirepoix in French.
 While they are later strained out in this recipe they work to flavor the soup.